TheRealCannedTuna/CoSc320SortPaperCode/README.md

 # CoSc 320 Sort Paper Code

 Please visit the COSC320 repo, available through my account.
-This repo has been terminated.
+This repo has been archived.